chess-octane/hexagonal-python/README.md

 ## Running

-To run this project, install the requirements using `pip install -r requirements.txt` and then run:
+To run this project you need Docker.
+Build the images using `docker-compose build` and then run `docker-compose up` to run all services.

-1. PostgreSQL database: `make runpostgres`
-2. Migrate database with Django: `make rundjangomigrations`
-3. Django server: `make rundjangoserver`
-4. Flask server: `make runflaskserver`
-5. FastAPI server: `make runfastapiserver`

 After that, you should have 3 HTTP servers running, Django at port 8000, Flask at port 5000 and FastAPI at port 9000.